SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 Spring Cloud Stream is a framework for creating highly scalable, event-driven microservices connected by pluggable messaging services.
 Messaging services are pluggable via Binders that we'll cover in a bit.
 The framework is based on Spring Boot and Spring Integration.

-Spring Cloud Stream has three different types of message exchange contracts as pictures below.
+Spring Cloud Stream has three different types of message exchange contracts:

-1. Suppliers are sources of events
+1. **Suppliers** are sources of events
-1. Sinks are consumers of events
+1. **Sinks** are consumers of events
-1. Processors are both consumers and subscribers of events
+1. **Processors** are both consumers and subscribers of events

 ### Spring Cloud Stream Components
 Spring Cloud Stream introduces three main components that allow developers to utilize messaging in their code:

 * __Binder__ - The component that implements communication with a specific message broker.
 For example, there is a RabbitMQ Binder, a Kafka Binder, and so on.
+Binders abstracts the messaging API
 * __Binding__ - The interface for sending and receiving messages.
 This component links the abstract channels in your code with a topic or queue that’s handled by the binder.
 * __Message__ - The data structure used to communicate with the bindings between your code and your message broker.
 How this data is packaged and communicated over the message broker is determined by the binder.